 Our clients come to us looking for guidance and answers.
 With seasoned trial lawyers, the Porter Law Group has the resources necessary to help you navigate the most complex cases, against goliath insurance companies that will stop at nothing to prevent you from receiving the compensation you deserve.

-You only get one chance to hire the best lawyer for you and your family.
-Hire the lawyers most recommended by former clients and local attorneys, and the firm that obtains superior results.
+You only get one chance to choose the best lawyer for you and your family.
+Hire the lawyers most recommended by former clients and local attorneys, and the firm that delivers superior results.

 When you or a loved one’s life has been devastated by a serious personal injury in Syracuse, don’t hire a lawyer without calling the Porter Law Group to learn why so many of our clients are thankful they trusted us with their case in their time of need.